Janus MoSSe/WSSe Heterobilayers as Selective Photocatalysts for Water Splitting: Introduction

-Here, we investigate from first principles the electronic structure and photocatalytic ability of TMD Janus hetero-bilayers with chemical formula MoXY/WXY (where X, Y $\in$ \{S, Se\}).
-By exploring four configurations with AB-stacking and comparing them against their homo-metal counterparts, we establish clear trends regarding the influence of metal-to-metal chemical potential differences and stacking order on the built-in electric field.
-Our analysis of band offsets and pH-dependent redox potentials identifies two specific configurations that are capable of spontaneous overall water splitting.
-The stacking-dependent work function dictates the optimal operational environment: the bilayer with the highest work function is optimized for acidic conditions (pH = 0), while the lowest work function imposes alkaline conditions (pH = 12.5) to align with the Nernstian-shifted redox levels.
-For these systems, we obtain a remarkable STH efficiency of 17.14\%.
-Other bilayers show selective catalytic behavior, limited to either the oxygen evolution reaction (OER) or the hydrogen evolution reaction (HER).
+Here, we investigate from first-principles the electronic structure and photocatalytic ability of TMD Janus heterobilayers with the chemical formula MoXY/WXY (where X, Y $\in$ {S, Se}).
+By exploring four configurations with AB-stacking and comparing them against their homo-metal counterparts, we {rationalize the competition between layer-specific dipoles and the metal-to-metal chemical potential difference acting on the built-in electric field, to identify the thermodynamic window for water splitting.} Our analysis of band offsets and pH-dependent redox potentials identifies two specific configurations that are capable of spontaneous overall water splitting.
+The stacking-dependent work function dictates the optimal operational environment: the bilayer with the highest work function is optimized for acidic conditions ($\text{pH} = 0$), while the lowest work function imposes alkaline conditions ($\text{pH} = 12.5$) to align with the Nernstian-shifted redox levels.
+For these systems, we obtain a remarkable STH efficiency of 17.14\%. {By defining the electronic prerequisites and the spatial distribution of photogenerated carriers, this work establishes rational design rules for maximizing the performance of Janus-based photocatalysts.}